 She has access to a source code of Windows, an honor granted to just few people around the world!

 Bruce Schneier is an internationally renowned authority on technology and security with a level-headed, must-hear message for any audience concerned about our security and privacy.
 A highly respected and prolific author, he has written on the benefits and challenges of our intensifying surveillance society, analysis and commentary on the security issues of our times, how-to advice on protecting your data and email privacy, and technical work on cryptography and security economics.
-Bruce Schneier is a fellow at the Berkman Klein Center for Internet & Society at Harvard University, a Lecturer in Public Policy at the Harvard Kennedy School, and holds a number of other prestigious positions.
+Bruce Schneier is a fellow at the Berkman Klein Center for Internet & Society at Harvard University, a Lecturer in Public Policy at the Harvard Kennedy School, and is the Chief of Security Architecture at Inrupt, Inc.

-He is the author of the forthcoming book, Click Here to Kill Everybody: Security and Survival in a Hyper-connected World (September 2018).
+He is the author of the forthcoming book, Kill Everybody: Security and Survival in a Hyper-connected World (September 2018).

 We are all under surveillance right now and the powers that surveil us use the data they collect.
 Much of this is voluntary: we cooperate with corporate surveillance because it promises us convenience, and we submit to government surveillance because it promises us protection.
 But have we given up more than we’ve gained?
 In his bestselling book Data and Goliath, Bruce Schneier offers a different path to security, one that would reform our government surveillance programs and shake up surveillance-based business models while providing consumers and citizens with usable tips for protecting our privacy.